hmrc/income-tax-mtd-changelog/README.md

 #### Individuals Charges API

+Existing version 2.0 updated in Sandbox and Production with the following change.

 ##### Changed

-Update the API documentation to include details of the `lumpSumBenefitTakenInExcessOfLifetimeAllowance`and`benefitInExcessOfLifetimeAllowance` objects within the Create & Amend Pension Charges endpoint.
+Update the API documentation with a warning that `lumpSumBenefitTakenInExcessOfLifetimeAllowance`and`benefitInExcessOfLifetimeAllowance` objects within the Create and Amend Pension Charges endpoint are obsolete.

 ---
 ### 11 June 2024